lgthevinh/thingedublock-desktop/README.md

-# ThingEduBlock Desktop | By ThingEdu - Rogo Solutions
+# ThingEduBlock Desktop | By ThingEdu

 ## Introduction